hbutterfinger/AdaParseAST/README.md

 ## Acknowledgments

-This project is a documentations and extension from Project 1 - CMPSC 461 @ Penn State
+This project is a documentation and extension from Project 1 - CMPSC 461 @ Penn State

 ## Contributing